 When the exocrine cells aren’t producing these enzymes, the body can’t break down and absorb nutrients.
 Eventually this can lead to organ failure and even death.

 Chronic loose stools or diarrhea may be the first sign of EPI.
-Many veterinarians assume the diarrhea is due to intestinal bacteria and may not even think of EPI as a possible cause until they’ve exhausted other possibilities like giardia or other parasites.
+Many veterinarians assume the diarrhea is due to intestinal disease … so they may not even think of EPI as a possible cause until they’ve exhausted other possibilities like giardia or other parasites.
 So keep EPI in mind yourself.
 Your vet can test for it using a TLI (trypsin-like immunoreactivity) test.

 Dogs with EPI will usually seem ravenously hungry, always desperate for food, eating poop or other inappropriate things.
-They’ll lose weight despite eating everything they can, and eventually in a weakened state they’ll become lethargic and lose interest in activities because of their weakened state.
+They’ll lose weight despite eating everything they can.
+Eventually they’ll become lethargic and lose interest in activities because of their weakened state.

 EPI in dogs is treated (even in conventional medicine) using pancreatic enzymes to compensate for your dog’s own lacking enzyme production.
 Porcine enzymes in a powder given with food are considered the best.
 If your dog doesn’t tolerate pork well, there are also beef-based or plant enzymes.

 Feeding raw pancreas (usually pork, beef or lamb) can do the work of the pancreatic enzymes.
 According to the Merck Veterinary Manual, 1 to 3 oz of raw pancreas can replace 1 teaspoon of enzyme powder.
 Incubation of the raw pancreas isn’t necessary – just add it to your dog’s food.
 Don’t cook the pancreas as heat destroys the enzymes.

-(Note about SIBO: Giving probiotics is especially important if your dog has small intestine bacterial overgrowth – known as SIBO, which happens in about 80% of EPI cases.
+You need a specific type of probiotics if your dog has small intestine bacterial overgrowth – known as SIBO, which happens in about 80% of EPI cases.
 SIBO is when gut bacteria creep into the upper small intestine, where they interfere with nutrient absorption.
 But don’t give just any probiotic.
-Moar probiotics will feed the small intestinal bacteria and make SIBO worse.
+Most probiotics will feed the small intestinal bacteria and make SIBO worse.
 Instead feed a soil-based probiotic which has a protective layer that lets it travel to the colon where it will be effective.